Your state and federal financial aid awards can help cover the cost of studying abroad. Here is an overview of how it works.

 Arrange payment for your program.
 You will need to transfer money yourself after receiving it from WSU, as the University does not pay costs directly to study abroad programs.

-Remember that you will receive your financial aid for study abroad either the first day of the WSU semester or 10 days prior to your official program start date, whichever comes later.
+Remember that you will receive your financial aid for study abroad either the first day of the WSU semester or 10 days before your official program start date, whichever comes later.

 You may need to pay some program costs before your WSU aid is available, so plan accordingly.